-We conducted our audits in accordance with International Standards on Auditing (ISA).
+We conducted our audits in accordance with International Standards on Auditing ("ISA").
 Our responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the consolidated financial statements section of our report.
 We are independent of the Entity in accordance with the International Ethics Standards Board for Accountants' Code of Ethics for Professional Accountants (IESBA Code) together with the Code of Ethics issued by the Mexican Institute of Public Accountants (IMCP Code), and we have fulfilled our other ethical responsibilities in accordance with the IESBA Code and with the IMCP Code.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

-Emphasis of matters
+Emphasis of matter

 The Entity provides services exclusively to a related party.
-Accordingly, the accompanying consolidated financial statements are not necessarily indicative of the prevailing conditions or results of operation and cash flows that the Entity would have obtained.
-If there were no such affiliation.
+Accordingly, the accompanying consolidated financial statements are not necessarily indicative of the prevailing conditions or results of operation and cash flows that the Entity would have obtained, if there were no such affiliation.

 As mentioned in Note 3a, the accompanying consolidated financial statements have been prepared under the assumption that the Entity will continue as a going concern.
-Also, as it is indicated in Note 2, the Entity restructured its debt of the International Bonds.
-However, due to the business dependence with its related party, its accumulated losses and volatility of the industry environment, as of to date, it is not possible to anticipate whether the Entity will have sufficient cash flows to meet to its short and long-term obligations.
+However, due to the business dependence with its related party, the imbalance between current assets and current liabilities, its accumulated losses and volatility of the industry environment, as of to date, it is not possible to anticipate whether the Entity will have sufficient cash flows to meet to its short and long-term obligations.
 The accompanying consolidated financial statements do not include any adjustments related to the valuation and classification of assets and liabilities, which may be necessary in the event that the Entity could not continue in operation.
-Management's plans for the Entity to continue as a going concern are indicated in Note 3a.